-We appointed a Director for Professional and Careers Development during 2019-20 to strategically lead professional development.
-All academies have a ring fenced staff development budget to invest in their employees - we are seeking to maximise the effective use of this by investing in programmes across our family of schools.
-There has been a mixture of online, face-to-face, group and off site training and Continuous Professional Development (CPD) events utilising both in-house and external training.
-BDAT have continued to run our internal CPD programmes, peer networks and work streams throughout the pandemic utilising remote and online technology
+The Director for Professional and Careers Development strategically leads professional development.
+All academies have a ring-fenced staff development budget to invest in their employees - we are seeking to maximise the effective use of this by investing in programmes across our family of schools.
+The last year has concentrated on online training due to Covid-19 restrictions and a more holistic training approach will return in 2021-2022.